henkyprayoga/BusDriverToolbox/README.md

 To shift up a gear: *BusDriver* supports MATLAB code generation capabilities to get your products real more quickly within a single tool chain. *BusDriver* is your powerfull companion driving you from rapid prototyping to series product development in no time.

+NEXT STOP: Licence Terms.

-NEXT STOP: *BusDriver* is released under [GNU GPL v.2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) open source licenses *and* commercial licenses.
+*BusDriver* is released under commercial and [GNU GPL v.2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html) open source licenses.
 Once your project becomes commercialised GPLv2 licensing dictates that you need to either open your source fully or purchase a commercial license.
 DspKitchen offer commercial licenses without any GPL restrictions.
 [Contact us for pricing](https://github.com/dspKitchen).

 ## Geeting Started
 1. Start up MATLAB (Recommended is R2016a, but older versions will probably work fine)